| With the problems largely framed by

 their vision of a future in which community-police relations

+were healed.
 Through a web-based questionnaire, paper pencil questionnaires,

 interviews and intensive outreach on the streets with youth,